Indian Women's League: Format

 The competition format had varied over the initial seasons, but mostly played as a knock-out tournament where four teams qualified for the single-legged semi-finals through the group stage played in single round-robin format and eventually one would be declared as the champion by winning the final.
 Currently, the competition follows single round-robin league format of 12 rounds played at a single venue.
-The winners of respective state tournaments, along with previous season's top four teams, receive direct qualification to the league.
+The winners of respective state leagues, along with previous season's top four teams, receive direct qualification to the league.
 The interested clubs from the regions without any state tournament are to register for the IWL Qualifiers and earn a spot in the main round by winning the qualifier.
-Clubs receive three points for a win, one point for a draw, and no points for a loss, and are ranked by total points, with the highest-ranked club at the end of the season being crowned Champions.
-If two or more teams are level on points, the following criteria are applied in order until one of the teams can be determined as the higher ranked: